distributed-text-services/specifications/Document-API.md

   </dts:fragment>
 </TEI>
 ```
-- If the passage is not a reconstruction (query for a full document), the use of `dts:fragment` is prohibited.
+- If the request returns a complete document, it is returned directly, without a `dts:fragment` element.
 - There is no limitation to what can be contained by `dts:fragment` or what can be it siblings.
 The only limiting factor is that `dts:fragment` should contain the required fragment.

 ## URI